titapo/ezy/doc/tutorial/06_optional.md

 ## Mapping

-`inspect`/`tee` is for doing some side effect, which generally does not return anything.
+`tee` is for doing some side effect, which generally does not return anything.
 Sometimes it is useful to return something

 ```cpp